 Take a virtual tour

 Tour Methods and Manipulations from your device!
+To navigate the space, you can use the arrows on your keyboard or click the circles on the floor and drag your cursor to reposition.
 To read labels and see a work of art up close, click on the blue and teal pins; click the URL in the pop-up to open the file in another window.

 Listen to Darger’s records

 Found among the books, tracings and furnishings of Henry Darger’s one-room home studio were records.
 Tune in to a selection of songs from Darger’s collection along with compositions using Darger’s words, created, scored and produced by Philippe Cohen Solal with Mike Lindsay.
 Playlist cover photo © John Faier